Variation (Crossover/Mutation)#

 Default constructor.

-inline Variation(Parameters &params, SearchSpace &ss)#
+inline Variation(Parameters &params, SearchSpace &ss, Dataset &d)#

 Constructor that initializes the Variation object with parameters and search space.